- 1. Postman Collection for API management

 Billing is a very sensitive matter.
 Sometimes you may suspect that you had discrepancies with your partner when indeed they never really occurred.
 In such a situation you need to take a peek at the billing section of your dashboard.
 Choose a partner and select the period you need, after this, the page will return all possible errors that happened during that time.
 This way you will know for sure whether you had a discrepancy or it was just a lack of data caused by e.g server timeout.

 Now the process is much easier since you don’t have to source partner stats by API.
 We’ve also polished the look and logic of the billing so that you could easily interpret what’s happening in your network.

 You’ve probably already heard of CCPA regulation several times by now.
 It contains information regarding personal data protection for users that hail from California.
 Advertising systems usually process a lot of personal information for targeting purposes, and, sure thing, some of it may belong to Californians.
 The good news is, SmartHub has learned beforehand how to exercise privacy rights for the users that opted out of personal targeting in accordance with CCPA.
 Based on Privacy String information, SmartHub will remove all unique advertising identifiers for those users who opted out.
 Thus, they will no longer see personalized ads.

 9. Success cases

 Every first day of the month you will be able to get detailed stats - revenue achievements of the previous month that you can send to your partners.
-Go to the Plan 10K to see the top 3 leading revenue generators.
-Banner format (distributed by channel - mobile, desktop, in-app), video (mobile, desktop, in-app) and native (mobile, desktop, in-app).
+Go to Plan 10K to see the top 3 leading revenue generators.
+Banner format (distributed by channel - mobile, desktop, in-app), video (mobile, desktop, in-app), and native (mobile, desktop, in-app).
 See the median number of impressions and the median revenue that each format generated to know where you’re heading.
 Use Plan 10K that applies the same revenue distribution logic by formats and channels.

 To wrap it up